RepoDynamics/PyPackIT/SECURITY.md

 ## Testing for Vulnerabilities
-TemplateRepo is a free and open-source project.
+Templaterepo is a free and open-source project.
 We encourage security researchers to help us improve our security measures by conducting vulnerability discovery activities on our application, website, and repository.
 Before starting, please read the [guidelines](#testing-for-vulnerabilities) below,